 Add specific files to the backup

-Instead of backing up whole directories, you can include a specific files from a directory.
+Instead of creating a backup of whole directory, you can include a specific files from a directory.
 To do so, add the path of your files one by one in /home/cya/cya.conf file.

 Restore your system

 Remember, we already create a recovery script named recovery.sh and saved it in an USB drive?
-Yeah, we will need it now to restore our broken system.
+We will need it now to restore our broken system.

 Boot your system with any live bootable CD/DVD, USB drive.
 The developer of CYA recommends to use a live boot environment from same major version as your installed environment!
 For example if you use Ubuntu 18.04 system, then use Ubuntu 18.04 live media.